Table of Contents

 5. Allotment: Accepted bidders are allotted shares.

 Even if the IPO book-building process goes smoothly and a price is set, it does not ensure that actual transactions will take place at that price once the IPO is open to buyers.
-Book building simply helps to gauge demand and determines a fair market-based price.
+Book building simply helps to gauge demand and determine a fair market-based price.
 But substantial risks remain for interested investors, who could see steep losses if the share price drops after the IPO.

 💡 Quick Tip: Look for an online brokerage with low trading commissions as well as no account minimum.
 Higher fees can cut into investment returns over time.